 The most important decision you’re going to make is around the functionality of the software you’re choosing to use.
 Finding something that is going to drive the incremental business improvements you’re looking for will be your first concern.
 But you do need to make absolutely certain that the functionality you want is able to be cost-effectively delivered based on the licensing and deployment choices you make.
 We say there is no “best option” and there should be no difference in the functionality delivered but depending on your business circumstances there is likely to be a best option for you.

-However you licence your business software, we believe you should have the choice of hosting it on-premise (with a physical server) or in the cloud.
+However you licence your business software, we believe you should have the choice of hosting it on-premise (with a physical server) or in the Cloud.
 This puts us at odds with a number of vendors who simply don’t give you a choice.
 They only have one option and do everything in their power to make it appear as though it is the only option you should consider.
-It is not in their interest to give you a clear picture, in fact it would seem that the more confusion there is out there, the better. ## So what choices should you have to make?
+It is not in their interest to give you a clear picture, in fact it would seem that the more confusion there is out there, the better.

 Traditionally the most popular way to purchase ERP software is to pay for it up front.
 Under this arrangement you will have a perpetual licence to use the software (yours to use forever) and have the option of paying annual maintenance and support fees along with any costs to configure, customise or support the software.
 An increasingly popular option is to rent the software on a monthly or annual basis and this is where some of the confusion starts to come in.
 You can pay a rental fee and host the software as you would a perpetual licence, with the maintenance, service and other fees paid for separately.
-Or you can opt to rent it on a Software as a Service subscription which bundles all of your hosting, maintenance and a range of other fees into the one monthly or annual fee. ## Deployment: the same but different
+Or you can opt to rent it on a Software as a Service subscription which bundles all of your hosting, maintenance and a range of other fees into the one monthly or annual fee.

 - SaaS stands for ‘Software as a Service’.
-That is, any software application or bundle of applications your company uses that is licensed under a monthly subscription in its entirety; software, hardware, maintenance, upgrades, security, back up and anything else you need is generally included in the one payment.
-While SaaS is almost 100% cloud hosted there is no reason why it has to be and some providers do offer SaaS hosted on-premise.
-However, as it is largely cloud-hosted and you don’t need to buy or maintain hardware, SaaS is a great way to manage all the aspects of your business without having to make an upfront investment in hardware or software.
+That is, any software application or bundle of applications your company uses that is licensed under a monthly subscription in its entirety; software, hardware, maintenance, upgrades, security, back-up and anything else you need is generally included in the one payment.
+While SaaS is almost 100% Cloud hosted there is no reason why it has to be and some providers do offer SaaS hosted on-premise.
+However, as it is largely Cloud-hosted and you don’t need to buy or maintain hardware, SaaS is a great way to manage all the aspects of your business without having to make an upfront investment in hardware or software.
 You are also dealing with one provider for all aspects of the software deployment, as opposed to several different providers, so the monthly payments can be easier to manage.
 SaaS is also generally sold as a user-based subscription – so you only pay for what each user needs in a month.
 This means you can add users and subtract them with relative ease making it highly cost-effective for businesses that are growing rapidly or have fluctuating staff numbers.
 One thing to look out for is that many providers ask for an upfront commitment; this can lock you in to making payments for anything from a few months to a few years and can significantly diminish the flexibility you think you’ve bought into.
 Like any contractual arrangement you need to be certain of what you’re getting into, so be sure to read any small print thoroughly.
 SaaS in the ERP software and business management space has grown rapidly over the last few years.
-Greentree has been delivering industry specific SaaS solutions for nearly a decade, but it is only recently that we believe the cloud infrastructure has developed to be able to support a full ERP SaaS solution of any real scale.
-It’s exciting for our customers, as it gives them another choice in the way they run their business. ## Complex choices in a changing environment
+Greentree has been delivering industry specific SaaS solutions for nearly a decade, but it is only recently that we believe the Cloud infrastructure has developed to be able to support a full ERP SaaS solution of any real scale.
+It’s exciting for our customers, as it gives them another choice in the way they run their business.

 It’s great to have more options, but it does make it harder to make business decisions.
 While on paper you can choose almost anything, you need to consider your business’s size, complexity, company culture, and acceptance of change.
 You’ll need to think about the infrastructure and resources you have in place already, and your needs in the future.
 For anyone weighing up the options, some professional advice is going to go a long way.
 Get in touch and we can give you the information you need to make an informed decision.
 Credit to the talented bloggers at Greentree - See more at: